bodiyang/Tree-Like-Genome-Sequences-Analysis/report.md

 The program [IQ-TREE](http://www.iqtree.org) estimates genealogical trees based on DNA.

 We modified the script for Task 4 so that it runs IQ-TREE on the alignment files it creates, thereby estimating a phylogenetic tree from each alignment.

+Tasks 4 and 5 were run at once, split between the four of us.

+For 30 blocks of size 100000 on chromosome 1:

+Blocks 1-8, run on Evan's mac, took 17 hours 14 minutes and 8 seconds in total.
+Blocks 9-16, run on Sam's mac, took 9 hours 16 minutes 44 seconds total.
+Blocks 17-23, run on Bodi's mac, took 12 hours 38 minutes 37 seconds total.
+Blocks 24-30, run on Nathan's PC, took 2 days, 10 hours, 34 minutes and 46 seconds.

+Nathan's PC appears to be unusually slow, so for the purposes of predicting total run time we will ignore it.
+The 23 blocks generated across Evan, Sam, and Bodi's macs took on average 102 minutes per block.
+Extrapolating this, to run for all blocks on all chromosomes would take about 2102 hours, 54 minutes (a little more than 87 days of total computation time.)

+## Task 6

+The program IQ-TREE was again used, this time to calculate the Robinson-Foulds distances between (a) all pairs of trees and (b) adjacent trees.

+## Task 7